Doron-L/PriceOfCall/README.md

 ## Pivoting the first objective - going back to exploratory data analysis

-Objective that can met and is very valuable for the company.
-Choosing the two features with the fewest number of categories, and cleaning the data only if there were NaNs in their elements.
+In order to look for valuable objective that can be found from this data set, I wanted to work with fewer features and more data.
+Thus, I chose the two features with the fewest number of categories, and cleaning the data only if there were NaNs in their elements.
 Leaving more data, and less features.
-Thus, leaving the emphsize over time and making exploratory data analysis of the pick-up ratio over these two features.
+Thus, leaving the emphasize over time and making exploratory data analysis of the pick-up ratio over these two features.

-We can see tht there is a significant difference in the pick-up ratio between the different industries, as well as between different campaign types.
+We can see that there is a significant difference in the pick-up ratio between the different industries, as well as between different campaign types.
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_industry_png)
 ![](https://github.com/Doron-L/PriceOfCall/blob/master/pickup_ratio_vs_campaign_type_png)